Fordham names first woman and first layperson as president

 Associated Press

-NEW YORK (AP) — Fordham University, a Jesuit institution in New York, has named its new president, Tania Tetlow.
+NEW YORK (AP) — Fordham University, a Jesuit institution in New York, has named Tania Tetlow as its new president.
 She is the first woman and first layperson to lead the school in its 181-year history.

 Tetlow broke the same two barriers in her previous job, serving since 2018 as president of Loyola University New Orleans, a 110-year-old Jesuit university.

-Tetlow was unanimously elected Thursday as Fordham’s next president and will start July 1, Fordham Board of Trustees Chairman Robert Daleo said in a news release.
+Tetlow was unanimously elected Thursday and will start July 1, said Fordham Board of Trustees Chairman Robert Daleo in a news release.

 “This is a historic and exciting moment for Fordham.
 As a university that seeks to transform its students’ lives, we are preparing to be transformed by bold new leadership,” he wrote.